 Below are some of the licensed dog show superintendents as well as links to their websites.
 It is here that you will also find when and where there will be a dogs show in your area.
 Going to a local dog show is not only great fun, but a great way to learn.

-InfoDog was the first totally interactive web site dedicated to the sport of Dog Shows and they remain today comprehensive and reliable web resource available for information on AKC Dog Show statistics and schedules, and quality dog products and services
+InfoDog (MBF) was the first totally interactive web site dedicated to the sport of Dog Shows and they remain today comprehensive and reliable web resource available for information on AKC Dog Show statistics and schedules, and quality dog products and services

 Website link below.